Jacolby Criswell

-Jacolby Criswell (born October 16, 2001) is an American college football quarterback for the East Tennessee State Buccaneers.
-He has previously played for the North Carolina Tar Heels and Arkansas Razorbacks.
+Jacolby Criswell (born October 16, 2001) is an American gridiron football quarterback.
+He previously played for the Calgary Stampeders of the Canadian Football League (CFL).
+He played college football for the North Carolina Tar Heels, the Arkansas Razorbacks, and the East Tennessee State Buccaneers.

 Early life

 Criswell attended Morrilton High School in Morrilton, Arkansas.
 He was rated as a four-star recruit and committed to play college football for the North Carolina Tar Heels.

 College career

 North Carolina

 As a freshman in 2020, Criswell completed three of four passes for 16 yards and an interception and rushed for 26 yards.
 In 2021, he played four games and made one start; he completed 13 of 21 passes for 179 yard and a touchdown and rushed for 68 yards and a score.
 In week 12 of that season, Criswell made his first collegiate start against Wofford, filling in for injured starter Sam Howell.
 He completed 11 of 19 pass attempts for 125 yards, and ran the ball five times for 66 yards and a touchdown, playing in the first half of the Tar Heels' 34-14 win.

 Following Howell's departure for the NFL, Criswell lost the starting quarterback competition to Drake Maye, and again saw limited action in 2022.
 He went two for six for nine yards and rushed for 39 yards on four carries.
 Criswell entered the transfer portal following the season.